danielbowden/Xcode-Snippets/README.md

 Xcode-Snippets
 ==============

-A collection of my common Xcode snippets automatically managed using ACCodeSnippetRepository Xcode Plugin.
+A collection of my common Xcode snippets.

-Install manually by copy-pasting in Xcode or with the [ACCodeSnippetRepository Xcode Plugin](https://github.com/acoomans/ACCodeSnippetRepositoryPlugin).
+Was automatically managed using [ACCodeSnippetRepository Xcode Plugin](https://github.com/acoomans/ACCodeSnippetRepositoryPlugin).

+Xcode plugins are now deprecated in Xcode 8 so instead install manually by running `./manual-install.sh` which will symlink this repo to the CodeSnippets directory.